wubmeister/columns/README.md

 ### Evenly divided columns

 By using the class `cols-auto` on your container, all the columns will be evenly divided.
-This means that if you have two columns, they both will be 50% wide, if you have three columns, they both will be 33.33% wide and so on.
+This means that if you have two columns, they both will be 50% wide, if you have three columns, they all will be 33.33% wide and so on.

 ```html
 <div class="cols cols-auto">